Franz Böhme: Trial and suicide

 After being captured in Norway, he was brought before the Hostages Trial, a division of the Subsequent Nuremberg Trials, and charged with war crimes committed in Serbia during his control of the region in 1941.
-At that time, he had increased the scale of retaliatory strikes against Serbs, killing a hundred Serbs for every German killed, and fifty for every German wounded; this resulted in the massacre of thousands of civilians.
-When his extradition to Yugoslavia seemed imminent, Böhme committed suicide by jumping from the 4th story of the prison in which he was being held.
+At that time, he had increased the scale of retaliatory strikes against Serbs, killing a hundred Serbs for every German soldier killed, and fifty for every German soldier wounded; this resulted in the massacre of thousands of civilians.
+When his extradition to Yugoslavia seemed imminent, Böhme committed suicide by jumping from the fourth story of the prison in which he was being held.
 His body was interred at St. Leonhard-Friedhof in Graz, Austria.